 See appendix B for the DfE attendance codes.

 We will keep every entry on the attendance register for 6 years after the date on which the entry was made.

-The school day starts at 8.45am and ends at 3.30pm.
 Pupils must arrive in school by 8.40am on each school day.